 There are no restrictions on HMRC issuing a Personal Liability Notice to officers of liquidated companies.

-If you have received a Personal Liability Notice from HM Revenue and Customs and are unsure what to do, or if you require general advice regarding your personal or company’s financial affairs, please contact our office on 0208 661 7878 and our experienced staff will be able to assist you.
+If you have received a Personal Liability Notice from HM Revenue and Customs and are unsure what to do, or if you require general advice regarding your personal or company’s financial affairs, we at turpin barker armstrong may be able to help.
+Please contact our office on 0208 661 7878 and our experienced staff will be able to assist you.